Telecominfraproject/oopt-gnpy/README.rst

 fully-functional programs.

-    **Note**: *If you are a network operator or involved in route planning and optimization for your organization, please contact project maintainer James Powell <james.powell@telecominfraproject>. gnpy is looking for users with specific, delineated use cases to drive requirements for future development.*
+    **Note**: *If you are a network operator or involved in route planning and optimization for your organization, please contact project maintainer Jan Kundrát <jan.kundrat@telecominfraproject>. gnpy is looking for users with specific, delineated use cases to drive requirements for future development.*